 Were You Injured As A Passenger On A Cruise Ship?

 Despite the shiny, sunny advertisements, cruise ships are not all fun and games.
 Injuries, accidents, and even crimes plague cruise ships.
 After all, many cruise ships are the size of small cities, and have the same problems.

 - Slips and falls on soapy decks or floors

 Occasionally, passengers even become victims of crime, anything from petty theft to assault.

-In these cases, general maritime law applies.
+General maritime law applies to the situations noted above.
 Under the law, shipowners have a duty of reasonable care to their passengers.
 Shipowners cannot create dangerous conditions, or negligently allow dangerous conditions to exist without taking steps to remediate them.

 A maritime injury attorney will help you determine whether your injury resulted from shipowner negligence, and where and when to file your claim.
 General maritime law allows a three-year statute of limitations.
 Many cruise tickets establish shorter periods, and even limitations on where you can file suit.
 Maritime injury attorneys can help you parse those rules and recover for your injuries.

 The Jones Act governs almost all offshore injuries to crewmembers.
 Whether you work on a cruise ship, a restaurant boat, a cargo ship, a fishing boat, a barge, or almost any other type of vessel, Jones Act law governs your employer’s responsibilities and obligations in the case of an injury.